 According to the complaint, the plaintiff alleges that on Nov.
 5, 2015, his Dodge Charger was insured in full and that all conditions under the policy had been satisfied and paid, but he claims he was denied his claim for all damages after the vehicle was set on fire in an act of vandalism committed by an unknown individual.

 As a result, Webb claims he suffered loss of the vehicle and was forced to find and pay for alternative means of transportation.

-The plaintiff holds the defendant responsible because it allegedly failed to pay plaintiff coverage of loss in excess of $35,000, failed to treat its insured client fairly, failed to consider an insured's claim promptly and failed to put insured's financial interest ahead of its own.
+The plaintiff alleges the defendant failed to pay him coverage of loss in excess of $35,000, failed to treat its insured client fairly, failed to consider an insured's claim promptly and failed to put insured's financial interest ahead of its own.